Hiking Challenges and Games

 Fall Leaf Hunt

-During our fall season, collect one of each type of leaf to win a sticker!
+Visit during our fall season and collect one of each type of leaf to win a Gore Mountain sticker!

-Leaf Hunting Game Cards are available for pick up at any ticketing location or Guest Services.
+Leaf Hunting game cards can be picked up at the ticket windows or Guest Services.
 They may also be downloaded here: Gore Leaf Game

 Just for Fun!